 Predictions of the global climate depend on both the model's initial state and the anticipated change in aerosols and greenhouse gases; for decadal predictions anthropogenic climate change and natural variability are expected to be equally important.
-A close representation of the observed climate state in global coupled climate models is therefore crucial for (the initialization of) decadal predictions.
+A close representation of the observed climate state in global coupled climate models is therefore crucial for (the initialisation of) decadal predictions.
 However, predictability beyond two weeks is essentially influenced by time scales which are longer than typical scales of weather phenomena.
 These slow components which affect seasonal to decadal predictability of the Earth system are beside the oceans, glaciers and sea ice, the moisture content of the soil, snow cover and the terrestrial biosphere.

-During its first phase, Pastland was active in land surface model development to allow for a more realistic representation of soil moisture memory, the evaluation of state of the art soil moisture observations as well as conducting experiments to identify regions and time scales of land surface memory.
+During its first phase, Pastland I was active in the land surface model development to allow for a more realistic representation of soil moisture memory, the evaluation of state of the art soil moisture observations as well as conducting experiments to identify regions and time scales of land surface memory.
 Thus, the necessary prerequisites were fulfilled to allow for the assimilation of land surface observations into the Earth System Model of the Max Planck Institute for Meteorology (MPI-ESM).